-Threat Advisory: Additional Information Regarding COVID-19 Related Cyber Attacks
+Threat Advisory: Updates Regarding COVID-19 Related Cyber Attacks

 Malware-based phishing campaigns have been on the rise since early March.
 The campaigns appear to be from a trusted source, such as healthcare organizations, educational institutions, government agencies, or other official sources.
 The associated emails often contain a link that promises key information, relevant data, or tracking information regarding the Coronavirus.